 Marks for individual modules cannot be adjusted, except in accordance with 4.8.7 below.
-One of the following recommendations will be made (the ECP should specify
+One of the following recommendations will be made (the ECP should specify whether the outcome should be as an internal or external candidate.
+There are fee implications for internal candidates):

 - 4.8.1 Allow further sit / submit opportunity.
 This would be as a first attempt so the marks will not be capped and there will be a further opportunity to retrieve failure, where it is available under normal assessment regulations.
 Any marks achieved in the subsequent attempt will replace the original mark. - 4.8.2 Allow further re-sit / re-submit opportunity.
 This would be as a final attempt so the marks will be capped at the pass mark and there will be no further opportunity to retrieve failure. - 4.8.3 Waive late penalties.
 The penalties applied for late submission of work will be waived. - 4.8.4 Repeat the year in full.
 This would be as a first attempt so the marks will not be capped and there will be a further opportunity to retrieve failure. - 4.8.5 Re-sit the year in full.
 This would be as a final attempt so the marks will be capped at the pass mark and there will be no further opportunity to retrieve failure. - 4.8.6 Proceed with low credit.
 This decision must be made within University and Programme regulations.
 Students are not permitted to proceed into the next year with less than 100 credits at the relevant level.
 Students must be notified of the implications this has on any future failure and the achievement of their degree. - 4.8.7 Marks scaling.
 Scaling is the adjustment of marks for a group of students as set out in section 5.3.8 of the Code of Practice on Taught Programme and Module Assessment and Feedback.
 Scaling as a result of ECs may only be applied in the circumstances set out in 3.3 above, i.e. where there has been a disruption in a centrally managed examination venue.
 This decision may only be taken in discussion with Academic Services and with the agreement of the external examiner, following consideration of the impact of the disruption upon student performance.
-Any scaling of marks must be applied to all students affected. - 4.8.8 ECs carried forward.
-No action required in terms of progress decisions, but the circumstances will be considered when determining the degree classification2 at the relevant time. - 4.8.9 Action already taken.
-The ECs have been noted, but appropriate action has already been taken at the time (e.g. an extension to a deadline, etc).
+Any scaling of marks must be applied to all students affected.